The following library databases are offered to our UD community centering on GIS.

 Users can examine geographic areas while selecting the type of data to be shown, such as population density or income level.
 The corresponding data tables are also available.

-GeoRef contains more than 3500 indexed journals covering a wide spectrum of geoscience literature.
-Other records featured within the database include indexed books, maps, government reports, conference papers, theses and dissertations.
-Coverage within the database includes the geology of North America from 1666 to the present, as well as global coverage dating back to 1933.
+Produced by the American Geosciences Institute, GeoRef contains bibliographic records for geosciences literature from around the world.
+GeoRef contains 3,500 indexed journals covering a wide spectrum of geoscience literature and 3.8 million books, maps, government reports, conference papers, theses, and dissertations, covering the geology of North America from 1666 to the present, as well as global coverage dating back to 1933.
+Subjects include Economic Geology, Environmental & Engineering Geology, Geophysics, Hydrology, Paleontology, Petrology, Marine geology & Oceanography, and Mineralogy.